-Professor Roger Jones, Chair of the RMBF, looks at how developments in the UK compare with general practice elsewhere in the developed world.
+Professor Roger Jones, former Chair of the RMBF, looks at how developments in the UK compare with general practice elsewhere in the developed world.

 Q: In the early days of the NHS, GPs were often sole practitioners or family practices, operating from their home.
 Now group practices in medical centres are the norm, with the idea of new build polyclinics being hotly debated.
 How does this compare with provision elsewhere in the developed world?